RIFUGIO TUCKETT–THE BEST HIKE IN THE BRENTA DOLOMITES

-For those looking for some Vail symmetry and organization, this is done the Italian way.
-Organically, over the time, with lifts taking off in different directions, lobbing people off at the top and letting them ski down to wherever they want.
-This is Italy.
+In the winter, these lifts take people up the mountains in different directions, lobbing people off at the top and letting them ski down to wherever they want.
 And it’s also a great way to hike in the summer time.
-They call this their slow season, since most people just come for the skiing and hit the beach in the summer.
+They call summer their slow season, since most people just come for the skiing and hit the beach in the summer.
 But man oh man is it ripe for hiking.

 Here’s where we’ll be hiking today, as seen from the BioHotel Hermitage in my other post: